benmvp/slides/2016/connect/iso-react.md

 Yes. 😞

 NOTES:
-- There is a network overhead
+- Hopefully you're thinking: "Isn't there network overhead?"
 - Instead of rendering all in Django/Mako, we're making a roundtrip to render

 /////